-- (a) The Statement of Facts section, including the section title, any section headings, section subheadings, conclusion, associated footnotes, signature block, or other language a team might elect to include, must be no longer than 1,200 words. - (b) The Summary of Pleadings section, including the section title, any section headings, section subheadings, conclusion, associated footnotes, signature block, or other language a team might elect to include, must be no longer than 700 words.

-(c) The total length of the Pleadings section, including the section title, any section headings, section sub-headings, the required Conclusion/Prayer for Relief, associated footnotes, signature block, or other language a team might elect to include, must be no longer than 9,500 words.
+- (a) The Statement of Facts section, including the section title, any section headings, section subheadings, conclusion, associated footnotes, signature block, or other language a team might elect to include, must be no longer than 1,200 words. - (b) The Summary of Pleadings section, including the section title, any section headings, section subheadings, conclusion, associated footnotes, signature block, or other language a team might elect to include, must be no longer than 700 words. - (c) The total length of the Pleadings section, including the section title, any section headings, section sub-headings, the required Conclusion/Prayer for Relief, associated footnotes, signature block, or other language a team might elect to include, must be no longer than 9,500 words.

-All parts of each memorial shall be produced in a single file using Microsoft Word 2003, Microsoft Word 2007, or Microsoft Word 2010.
-Word count shall be conducted using the standard 'word count' feature in Microsoft Word
+All parts of each memorial shall be produced in a single file and must be in Microsoft Word format with a file extension of '.doc' or '.docx' (see Official Rule 6.4(a)).
+Word count shall be conducted using the standard 'word count' feature in Microsoft Word.